DiegoMazega/mobx-Flutter/README.md

 ## Getting Started

+to run on chrome - flutter run -d chrome

+have to enable flutter web first then run the command

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: